 Behavioral Health and the Consent Decree

 Defining what policing looks like for a community is the most consequential decision any local government can make.
-It is clear that the status quo solutions for policing, public safety, and addressing needs of those experiencing behavioral health crisis simply are not providing the best outcomes for our residents.
+It is clear that the status quo solutions for policing, public safety, and addressing the needs of those experiencing behavioral health crises simply are not providing the best outcomes for our residents.
 The urgency of this moment demands coordination across different agencies and local partners.
 The City has developed the Gap Analysis Implementation Plan to address the recommendations identified within the Public Behavioral Health System Gap Analysis Report.
-This plan aligns with the requirements of our consent decree and demonstrates a commitment to address these gaps in our public behavioral health system.
+This plan aligns with the requirements of our consent decree and demonstrates a commitment to addressing these gaps in our public behavioral health system.
 Outlined is a multi-year approach to reducing unnecessary police encounters with people in crisis and specifically highlights the non-enforcement measures the City will take collectively to bridge the gaps that lead to these unnecessary interactions.
-Implementation provides an opportunity to transform the behavioral health landscape in Baltimore City and truly provide the resources and support those experiencing behavioral health crisis need.
+The implementation provides an opportunity to transform the behavioral health landscape in Baltimore City and truly provide the resources and support to those experiencing behavioral health crisis needs.

 This is the first draft, available for public comment between September 30 and October 30, 2021: